AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/setup.md

 - [NodeJS](https://nodejs.org/en/download/) (major version >= 16) and NPM (major version >= 8) installed.
 - Familiarity with programming in HTML, CSS and JavaScript.
-- The Add-on CLI installed on your local machine.
+- The add-on CLI installed on your local machine.
 - An email address associated with an Adobe ID.
 If you don't have one yet, you'll be taken through steps to create one in this guide.
 - Access to the beta version of Adobe Express. [**Join our wait list**](../)